markheramis/mysql-migrator/README.md

     ```

 ## Todo
-- export multi-threaded
+- use multiple threads in exporter for faster export.
+- use transactions in importer for faster import.
-- importing with XML
+- XML export and import support.
-- importing with JSON
+- JSON export and import support.

 ## Contributing